scottcate/vision_api/README.md

 ### Analyizing a photo

 This example is posting a photo that is already uploaded from twitter.
 So the method isn't uploading a byte[] (that overload is available, just not used in this demo).
-Post that to the helper method and you'll get back a [VisionDescription](https://github.com/scottcate/vision_api/blob/master/src/Models/VisionDescription.cs).
+Post that to the helper method [FetchVisionDescriptionAsync](https://github.com/scottcate/vision_api/blob/master/src/Helper.cs#L57) and you'll get back a [VisionDescription](https://github.com/scottcate/vision_api/blob/master/src/Models/VisionDescription.cs).

 ```
-[FetchVisionDescriptionAsync](https://github.com/scottcate/vision_api/blob/master/src/Helper.cs#L57)(TwitterStatus tweet, TwitterMedia media)
+FetchVisionDescriptionAsync(TwitterStatus tweet, TwitterMedia media)
 ```

-All the method really does is post a small JSON body of the url of the photo.
+The method posts a small JSON body of the url of the photo.

 ```
 {"url":"<< fully qualified url here >>"}